obled225/lomi./apps/docs/README.md

 # Documentation

-Welcome to the documentation for [lomi.](https://lomi.africa), the open-source payment processing platform powering francophone West African businesses.
+Welcome to the documentation of [lomi.](https://lomi.africa), the open-source payment processing platform powering francophone West African businesses.
+This repository contains the code for the lomi. website, docs, and blog.
+Everything is built on top of Next.js, Sanity, and Fumadocs.

 ## Getting started